 Although the comprehensive ICMA model contains dozens of potential indicators for measuring municipal financial condition, a relevant sample has been selected as part of Northborough's Financial Trend Monitoring Report (FTMR).
 Others were omitted because either they are not applicable to Northborough's situation or because we do not have the data to be able to consistently develop these indicators at this time.
-We have added new capital indicators to the FY2015 report, and hope to further expand the indicators in the future.
+In FY2015 we added a new indicator, Capital Investment, to the report, and hope to further expand the indicators included in the report in the future.
 The fourteen indicators that have been selected for use in monitoring the Town of Northborough's financial condition are displayed graphically on the following pages and were chosen based upon the availability of data and their appropriateness for Northborough.